MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

 >[!NOTE]
 > It is still possible to use MRT and the benefits of packaging even if you can't follow this file naming convention; it just requires more work.

-For example, the application might have a set of custom UI commands (used for button labels etc.) in a simple text file named <span style="background-color: yellow">ui.txt</span>, laid out under a <span style="background-color: yellow">UICommands</span> folder:
+For example, the application might have a set of custom UI commands (used for button labels etc.) in a simple text file named <span>ui.txt</span>, laid out under a <span>UICommands</span> folder:

 <blockquote>
 <pre>